MOTIF-lab/MOTIF-lab.github.io/content/authors/admin/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: "haozhou1@usf.edu"
 ---
 MOTIF-Lab, led by Dr. Hao Zhou at the University of South Florida, is dedicated to tackling the persistent challenge of traffic congestion.
 Their unique approach involves "teaching new technologies old tricks" – integrating traditional traffic flow and network knowledge with cutting-edge technologies like self-driving vehicles and machine learning.
 The lab is actively seeking PhD students and postdocs to join their research efforts.

-The lab boasts talented researchers like Yuhang Wang, a PhD student with experience in both transportation and computer science, and Shengming Yuan, whose focus lies in electric vehicles and control systems.
-Together, they are working towards a future of optimized mobility through a harmonious blend of established theories and frontier technologies.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.